Keep Kids Busy Without Screen Time

 Kids naturally have a pool of energy that can sometimes seem endless.
 Encouraging them to get active through kids activities indoor or outdoor will provide the stimulation they need to release all of that energy.

 Forts – A fun and easy activity to enjoy at home is to compile any spare cardboard boxes, blankets, and pillows and allow your kids to build forts.
 You can even challenge them to create a kid obstacle course from the cardboard boxes.
 Let their imaginative play take over and witness their inner architect and builder come out

 Outside Play – In addition to traditional sports your children can play, send them out on an exciting scavenger hunt and let them roam free in the backyard.
 You can even establish themes to the hunts and have them investigate different plants, birds, or bugs.
-For younger children providing kiddie pools or bubbles to play with are exciting ways to entertain them outside.
+For younger children, providing kiddie pools or bubbles to play with are exciting ways to entertain them outside.
 Whichever approach you take, kids love the opportunity to explore and be active, but remember to keep child safety precautions in mind, too!

 Dance Party – For indoor and outdoor fun, put on some catchy music and let your kids have a dance party.
 Another perfect idea for babies and toddlers to get their bodies moving.
 For older kids, incorporate tag or musical chair games to take it to the next level.

 Device-free activities for kids can also be a great learning experience.
 Introduce games and opportunities for your child to develop and tap into their brain power.